areflesh/fake_news/README.md

 - The third approach was using Bag of Words (BoW).
 This is a representation of text that describes the occurrence of words within a document.
 We used the CountVectorizer from the sklearn library to convert our text data into a matrix of token counts.

-The final approach was using a transformer model for feature extraction.
-We used the DistilBERT model.
+- The final approach was using a transformer model for feature extraction.
 We tokenized the text data, added special tokens, padded or truncated the sequences to a specified maximum length, and created attention masks.
 For inference, we followed the same steps but without the labels.

 #### Models archeture